 So, color me out of The Know.
 I hadn’t heard of Jell-O cookies until last week when Little Chef and I discovered some on Instagram.
 Very cool.
 Kinda’ odd.
 Jell-O in cookies?
 Why not?

 I won’t mislead you, though.
 Truth is, I don’t eat the jiggly stuff.
 It’s a texture issue, mainly.
 OK, it’s also an ingredient issue.
 (Don’t worry, Jell-O IS gluten-free.
-It’s the other ingredients that I’m referring to.
-You can read Kraft Foods’ statement regarding Jell-O and other Kraft foods in my post with the recipe here.)
+You can read Kraft Foods, maker of Jell-O, allergen statement here.
+It’s the other ingredients that I’m referring to. )

-Please don’t leave a comment about how no one should eat Jell-O because it is unhealthy or has food additives that are toxic or artificial dye.
+Before we dig in, please don’t leave a comment about how no one should eat Jell-O because it is unhealthy or has food additives that are toxic or artificial dye or GMOs, etc.

 Here, in the Gluten Free Gigi Family, we do not judge.
 It’s not my job to tell you what to eat.
 It’s not your job to tell anyone else what to eat, either.
 We are all individuals at different points on the path to optimal health.
 Some folks want to eat gelatin with red dye and sugar while others want to nosh on dandelion greens.
 Some are between those two extremes.
 So what?
 I’m here to serve ALL of you.
 The FACT is many of you want to know about the Ingredients Inside popular packaged foods.
 I’ve done the research, I’ve spoken to the company and now, I’m sharing my fact-based “Smart Nutrition Backed by Science” with you to make it easier for you to decide whether this product is for you or not.